Why Are My Isopods Escaping?

 When Escaping Indicates a Problem

-- Large numbers climbing the enclosure walls
+- Large numbers climbing at once

-- Isopods gathering around vents
+- Isopods gathering near ventilation areas

-- Frequent escape attempts
+- Repeated escape attempts

 How to Prevent Escaping

-- Use healthy substrate
+- Use well-structured, breathable substrate

 Final Thoughts